 The management has approached the financial institutions/banks for restructuring of the debts which is under consideration by major lenders.
-Further, the Cement market has started improving and company is hopeful to achieve the profitable operations and is of the view that the company will continue as a going concern.
+Further, Expression of Interest Notice was also issued through consortium of lenders for sale of plants situated in Andhra Pradesh.
+The company hopes to meet obligations/liabilities and is of the view that the company will continue as a going concern.